lbraglia/lbdnd/README.md

 # lbdnd

-Miscellaneous utility functions for Dungeons & Dragons.
+Miscellaneous utility functions for Dungeons & Dragons (with some data from oganm/wizaRd and oganm/monsteR).